 Occupancy Forecast

-The December 7, 2025, Key Data reports include 63 properties and 3,180 of approximately 4,199 licensed short-term rentals in Breckenridge plus hotel properties.
+The March 31, 2026, Key Data reports include 53 properties and 3,126 total units, 2,745 in town units of the 4,132 licensed short-term rentals in Breckenridge plus hotel properties.
 The data includes resorts, private homes, and hotels.
 Many of these units are on Rent by Owner (RBO) sites Airbnb and VRBO.

 Sign-up & Login Assistance